calband/calchart-viewer/README.md

 #### Architecture Diagram

 You can find a very high level overview of how the code architecture should work and interact with the UI [here](http://imgur.com/yw7FbWL.png).

+### Deploying

+To push changes to http://calband.github.io/calchart-viewer, do the following:

+1. Pull from `master` locally, to make sure you're up to date
+1. Checkout `gh-pages` and pull to get any updates
+1. `git merge master`
+1. `grunt build`
+1. Commit and push the `gh-pages` branch